top of page

 Here's how I set up extra seating under the window in our living room:

-benches add extra seating
+our living room benches add extra seating

-benches add extra seating
+our living room benches add extra seating

 Cotton rope coasters add a textured accent while providing function.
 I like the pops of color these particular coasters add.
 Cleaning them is simple; I just hand wash the coasters with dish soap and air dry them.
 We own a set of six of the ones pictured below.